Machuge27/SWEngineering/README.md

 ## 📖 About This Repository

-This repository serves as a collection of all my **assignments, practicals, coding challenges, and hackathon projects** throughout my Software Engineering journey at **PLP (Power Learning Platform)**.
+This repository serves as a collection of all my **assignments, practicals, coding challenges, and hackathon projects** throughout my Software Engineering journey at **PLP (Power Learning Project)**.
 It covers various modules including **Python, Web Development, Software Engineering, AI, and more!**

 ---